Quechuan languages

-Quechua was the main language family of the Inca Empire.
-The Spanish encouraged its use until the Peruvian struggle for independence of the 1780s.
-As a result, Quechua variants are still widely spoken today, being the co-official language of many regions and the second most spoken language family in Peru.
+Although Quechua began expanding many centuries before the Incas, that previous expansion also meant that it was the primary language family within the Inca Empire.
+The Spanish tolerated its use until the Peruvian struggle for independence in the 1780s.
+As a result, various Quechua languages are still widely spoken, being the majority language in a number of regions of Peru, the most-spoken or co-official language in many others, and, as the Kichwa language, the second most-spoken language of Ecuador, after Spanish.

 History

+The Quechua linguistic homeland may have been Central Peru.
+It has been speculated that it may have been used in the Chavín and Wari civilizations.

 Quechua had already expanded across wide ranges of the central Andes long before the expansion of the Inca Empire.
-The Inca were one among many peoples in present-day Peru who already spoke a form of Quechua.
-In the Cusco region, Quechua was influenced by neighboring languages such as Aymara, which caused it to develop as distinct.
-In similar ways, diverse dialects developed in different areas, influenced by local languages, when the Inca Empire ruled and imposed Quechua as the official language.
+The Inca were one among many peoples in present-day Peru who already spoke a form of Quechua, which in the Cuzco region particularly has been heavily influenced by Aymara, hence some of the characteristics that still distinguish the Cuzco form of Quechua today.
+Diverse Quechua regional dialects and languages had already developed in different areas, influenced by local languages, before the Inca Empire expanded and further promoted Quechua as the official language of the Empire.

-After the Spanish conquest of Peru in the 16th century, Quechua continued to be used widely by the indigenous peoples as the "common language."
+After the Spanish conquest of Peru in the 16th century, Quechua continued to be used widely by the indigenous peoples as the "common language".
 It was officially recognized by the Spanish administration, and many Spaniards learned it in order to communicate with local peoples.
 The clergy of the Catholic Church adopted Quechua to use as the language of evangelization.
 The oldest written records of the language are by missionary Domingo de Santo Tomás, who arrived in Peru in 1538 and learned the language from 1540.
 He published his Grammatica o arte de la lengua general de los indios de los reynos del Perú (Grammar or Art of the General Language of the Indians of the Kingdoms of Peru) in 1560.
 Given its use by the Catholic missionaries, the range of Quechua continued to expand in some areas.